tickcount/podkop-subscriptions/README.md

 A canonical hash of the planned URI set is compared against what is currently in Podkop before every flush; if they match the operation is a no-op, so restarting Podkop unnecessarily is avoided.

+## Disclaimer

+Mole is an independent, unofficial tool for managing proxy subscriptions for Podkop.
+It is not affiliated with, endorsed by, or maintained by the Podkop project.

 ## License

 MIT